-This is an archive of information related to automatic enrollment.
+This is an archive of information related to 401k automation features like automatic enrollment.

 This archive contains not only the most current material on the topic, but also older items that are still relevant, provide background, perspective or are germane to the topic.

 If you find a broken link or an items that you feel is outdate, irrelevant or no longer appropriate, please let us know.

 Abstract: Retirement plan participation has increased 19% in the past five years because of design features that make it simple and quick for employees to participate in their workplace retirement plans.

 Abstract: This 14-page white paper highlights several potential benefits of automatic plan features to the employer and profiles plan sponsors who have experienced these benefits.
 Additionally, it provides a roadmap for implementation that suggests strategies a plan sponsor may employ to implement automatic plan features over a multi-year period.